gushonorato/gushonorato.github.io/about.md

 permalink: /about/
 ---

-I'm founder of [SEO Master](http://www.seomaster.com.br), one of the first SEO agencies in Brazil.
+I'm the founder of [SEO Master](http://www.seomaster.com.br), one of the first SEO agencies in Brazil.
 I like to describe myself as a developer with a great background in business, entrepreneurship and digital marketing.

 ### More Information